chatreejs/assistiverobot-ros/README.md

 `$ roslaunch m2wr_description rviz.launch`

-### Running Obstacle Avoidance Algorithm
+#### Running Obstacle Avoidance Algorithm

 To start `obstacle avoidance algorithm` run the **obstacle_avoidance.py** in a new **Shell**

 `$ rosrun motion_plan obstacle_avoidance.py`

-### Running Open SLAM GMapping
+#### Running Open SLAM GMapping

 To start `GMapping` launch the **gmapping.launch** file in a new **Shell**

 `$ roslaunch motion_plan gmapping.launch`

+### 2. Simulation Kobuki

+Only support at ROS Kinetic

 ## Troubleshooting
 ### [gazebo-2] process has died , error exit code 255
 The most probable cause is that you have the gzclient or gzserver opened.
 Try with

 ```
 $ killall gzserver
 $ kilall gzclient